Infraviored/Grossanzeigen/GLOBAL_AGENT_GOAL.md

 # IMPORTANT!!
 All agents must read this file first, then follow your respective `agent-*.md` file.
 Do not change shared contracts without updating this file and notifying all agents.

+We have the following problem.
+Please note that all the agents will run in parallel, so the agents must behave in a way that they do not decept each other and destroy their workflows.
+All the agents must work in a way they coexist rather than competing.
+You are an agent.
+It could be that...
+Another agent is editing some of the files.
+Do not run the NPM procedure of building or running as this would decept another.
+When you are at a point where this should be done, tell me and I will do it.

 ## Global Goal — Recreate eBay (90% parity) fast with 5 AI agents

 ### Mission